 The company is intending to finance, build and help operate networks from sub-Saharan Africa to Southeast Asia, with the aim of connecting around a billion people to the web.
 To help enable the campaign, Google has been putting together an ecosystem of low-cost smartphones running Android on low-power microprocessors.
 Rather than traditional infrastructure, Google's signal will be carried by high-altitude platforms - balloons and blimps - that can transmit to areas of hundreds of square kilometres.

 If you are calling a regular phone number, the signal is converted to a regular telephone signal before it reaches the destination.
 VoIP can allow you to make a call directly from a computer, a special VoIP phone, or a traditional phone connected to a special adapter.
 Postcards connecting the world.
 Conversations for the 21st Century - weDialogue.

 Success comes to those who can weather the storm. "~ I-Ching, The book of change In association with the World Café Community Foundation, weDialogue hosts a series of interactive online “Conversations for the 21st Century” designed to stimulate collective innovation and new patterns of thinking in response to the global challenges we face today.
 Each session focuses on a different key topic–e.g.

 Dictionary and reference board.
 SxCOW.jpg (1824×1368) Interactive.
 Berkman interactive The US Launch of *impossible* Since September, the public has been experimenting with an app that relies on the goodness of humankind.

 A quarter-century after coming to the United States, Franz Werro still thinks like a European.
 The 54-year-old Georgetown law professor, born and raised in Switzerland, is troubled when ads in French automatically pop up on his American laptop.
-In Europe, a Right to Be Forgotten Trumps the Memory of the Internet - John Hendel - Technology
+One Laptop per Child.
+What You Always Need To Remember About The Internet.
 Your information is not (really) yours... and it's everywhere.

 The news last week was littered (once again) with WikiLeaks.
 In an attempt to figure out exactly what Julian Assange and his team knows (and where they are getting their leaks from), the U.S. Department of Justice has been asking for information from places like Twitter, Facebook and Google (more on that here: Mashable - Social Media and Subpoenas: A Broken System That Puts Journalistic Sources at Risk and here Fast Company - Why Twitter Was the Only Company to Challenge the Secret WikiLeaks Subpoena).
-What You Always Need To Remember About The Internet